 The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

-After four years of Coalition Government, there are over 956,500 more Australians in jobs.
+After four years of Coalition Government, there are 997,800 more Australians in jobs.

 In 2017, employment increased by 403,100, with 75 percent of these jobs full time jobs.
 More jobs were created in 2017 than in any calendar year on record.

-The 403,100 new jobs created in the last year represent nearly five times the jobs growth in the last year of the previous Labor government.
+The new jobs created in this last year represent nearly five times the jobs growth in the last year of the previous Labor Government.

 We are working to build a stronger economy, with more jobs, by: backing small business; record investment in infrastructure; making energy more affordable and reliable; fixing the Budget; tackling union lawlessness; boosting exports; welfare to work measures; and backing ideas and innovation.